andreibadulescu/andreibadulescu/README.md

 ### <b> Hey there! 👋🏻 </b>

-My name is Andrei, I currently work as a part-time Systems Administrator and in my free time I build iOS applications.

-I am a 2nd year Computer Science student at <i>Universitatea Politehnica București</i>, trying to blend work with studying and transforming my dreams into reality.
+My name is Andrei, I am a 2nd year Computer Science student at <i>Universitatea Politehnica București</i>, trying to blend work with studying and transforming my dreams into reality.
 Take a look over my repositories, and do not hesitate to contact me in case any questions arise!

 ## Experience 🗂️